Skip to main content

 If a dependent student’s parent is denied a Parent PLUS Loan, or the school’s financial aid administrator determines that the parent is likely to be denied, the student may become eligible for additional Federal Direct Unsubsidized Loan funds.
 Only one parent is required to apply and be denied for the student to qualify for the increased unsubsidized loan limits.
 If one parent is denied but another parent is approved for a Parent PLUS Loan, the student is not eligible for the increased unsubsidized loan amount.

-Federal Direct Graduate PLUS Loans are federal student loans available to graduate and professional students to help pay for educational expenses not covered by other financial aid.
+Federal Direct Grad PLUS Loans are federal student loans available to graduate and professional students to help pay for educational expenses not covered by other financial aid.
 These loans are not based on financial need and require the borrower to pass a credit check demonstrating no adverse credit history.

-Interest begins accruing on Graduate PLUS Loans from the date of disbursement.
+Interest begins accruing on Grad PLUS Loans from the date of disbursement.
 These loans do not have a standard grace period.
 However, borrowers are eligible for an in-school deferment while enrolled at least half-time and receive an automatic six-month post-enrollment deferment after graduating, withdrawing, or dropping below half-time enrollment.
 Interest continues to accrue during all deferment periods and any unpaid interest may be capitalized, increasing the total cost of the loan.

 Federal Direct Subsidized Loan

-4.99% for Undergraduates
+6.39% for Undergraduates

-5.50% for Undergraduates
+6.52% for Undergraduates

 Begins 6 months after you graduate or enroll for less than half-time